xan105/node-ini/README.md

   Quote string values using double quotes ("...").

 - `comment?: boolean` (true)<br />
-  Restore comments from the symbol property `comment` of the given object.
+  Restore comments from the symbol property `comment` of the given object (if any).

 - `eol?:string` (system's EOL)<br />
   Either "\n" _(POSIX)_ or "\r\n" _(Windows)_.